AdvaySingh1/gigaflow-orchestrator/README.md

 - OVS Device-under-Test (to run `gvs`)
 - Tgen (to send/receive traffic)

-We use ansible to orcherstrate all experiments using these three machines.
+We use Ansible to orcherstrate all experiments using these three machines.
 Therefore, we require `root` access to each of them.
 To populate for each machine, update the `inventory.ini` file as following:

 ```yml
 [NODES]